neonwatty/bleep_that_sht/README.md

 Make someone sound naughty.

-Bleep out keywords of your choice from an mp4 by leveraging a transcription model (here Whisper) to transcribe the audio, then target and replace chosen words with *bleep* sounds using the extracted timestamps associated with your chosen word(s.
+Bleep out keywords of your choice from an mp4 by leveraging a transcription model (here Whisper) to transcribe the audio, then target and replace chosen words with *bleep* sounds using the extracted timestamps associated with your chosen word(s).

 All processing is performed locally - see the streamlit app (setup below) and detailed walkthrough notebook (see `beep_that_sht_walkthrough.ipynb`) to play / see nitty gritty details.